ITA Scholarship Information

 Oklahoma Future Teachers Scholarship - This scholarship may be awarded to outstanding Oklahoma students who want to teach in the areas of critical shortage.
-Currently those areas are: science, music, social studies, mathematics and early childhood education.
+Click link to see current areas of critical shortage.

 Oregon Teacher Loan Forgiveness Program - The Oregon Teacher Loan Forgiveness Program forgives loans up to a certain amount to eligible educators.
 Teachers must have been employed for five years in a low-income school.
 Eligible forgivable loans include Federal Stafford (subsidized and unsubsidized) and any portion of the Federal Consolidation Loan; Federal Direct Stafford/ Ford Loans; and defaulted FFELP and FDLP loans.

 Pennsylvania Higher Education Assistance Agency - Loan forgiveness encourages students to pursue degrees and employment in specific fields.
 These programs repay part or all of your educational loan debt if you fulfill certain work-related requirements.

 Pennsylvania Urban and Rural Teacher Loan Forgiveness Program - Eligible applicants are permanent classroom K-12 school teachers.
 Applicants must spend the major portion of the school day during the school year teaching in a classroom at an eligible urban or rural school district.